Kommunarka shooting ground: Notable victims

 Leading Bolsheviks convicted at the two later Moscow Show Trials were among the many prominent Party leaders buried at Kommunarka, particularly those publicly tried convicted at the so-called Trial of the Twenty-One in March 1938.
-Some defendants from the January 1937 Trial of the Seventeen like Beloborodov and Bubnov who were charged but did not appear in court were also buried at Kommunarka.
-Most of the other defendants in the Trial of the Twenty One are buried here: Bukharin, Rykov, Krestinsky, Rosengolts, Vladimir Ivanov, Mikhail Chernov, and Isaak Zelensky; Uzbek leaders Akmal Ikramov and Faizulla Khodjaev; Vasily Sharangovich, Prokopy Zubarev, and NKVD officer Pavel Bulanov; Kremlin doctors Lev Levin and Ignaty Kazakov; Venyamin Maximov-Dikovsky and Pyotr Kryuchkov, Maxim Gorky's secretary.
-Among burials are Mongolian revolutionaries Badrakh, Dogsom, Losol, Luvsanshara and Shijee, the writers Pilnyak, Kirshon, Jasienski, Red Army and NKVD officers Agranov, the Berman brothers, Berzin, Kogan, Pauker, and also two Central Europeans: Bela Kun, who headed the short-lived 1919 Soviet republic in Hungary, and ex-priest Theodore Maly, who recruited Soviet agents abroad and in the mid-1930s.
+Some defendants from the January 1937 Trial of the Seventeen, such as Beloborodov and Bubnov who were charged but did not appear in court, were also buried at Kommunarka.
+Most of the other defendants in the Trial of the Twenty One are buried there: Bukharin, Rykov, Krestinsky, Rosengolts, Vladimir Ivanov, Mikhail Chernov, and Isaak Zelensky, Uzbek leaders Akmal Ikramov and Faizulla Khodjaev; Vasily Sharangovich, Prokopy Zubarev, and NKVD officer Pavel Bulanov, as well as Kremlin doctors Lev Levin and Ignaty Kazakov, Venyamin Maximov-Dikovsky, and Pyotr Kryuchkov, Maxim Gorky's secretary.

+Also among burials are Mongolian revolutionaries Badrakh, Dogsom, Losol, Luvsanshara and Shijee, the writers Pilnyak, Kirshon, Jasienski, Red Army and NKVD officers Agranov, the Berman brothers, Berzin, Kogan, Pauker, and two Central Europeans: Bela Kun, who headed the short-lived 1919 Soviet republic in Hungary, and ex-priest Theodore Maly, who recruited Soviet agents abroad and in the mid-1930s.